 The callee shall select and accept a single DH instance (if at all) that it chooses from the unordered set of DH instances provided by the caller in the SETUP message.
 In case the callee is able to select a DH instance that matches his/her own security needs, the callee shall not modify a proposed DH instance or return one that was not sent by the caller.
 The strength of the encryption algorithms available to both EPs during the call should correspond to the strength provided by the chosen DH instance that is returned by the callee; see Table 4.
 The callee shall indicate the chosen DH instance in the response message.

-In case the callee rejects any of the proposals for security reasons or due to lack of processing capabilities, the callee shall leave dhkey absent in the response message.
+In case the callee rejects any of the proposals for security reasons or due to lack of processing capabilities, the callee shall leave dhkey or dhkeyext absent in the response message.

 The callee shall include its DH token in the SETUP-to-CONNECT response.
 The callee may include its DH token in the immediate response message following SETUP, or may include the DH token at some later stage, but at the latest in the CONNECT message.